Career Choice Guide

 1. Being too vague and not telling a specific story.

-Tell me about a time when you worked effectively as a part of a team.
+Can you give me an example of a time when you worked effectively in a team environment?

 Answer:

-I worked as a part of a team all the time at my last job.
+I worked in a team-based environment all the time at my last job.

 What's wrong with this answer?

 It's far too vague and doesn't give the employer any evidence that you work well in a team environment.
-The employer was looking for a specific story about a time that you worked effectively as a part of a team.
-This general answer doesn't really answer the question that was asked.
+The employer was looking for a specific story about a time that you worked effectively with colleagues as a team.
+This general response doesn't really answer the question that was asked.

 2. Talking about situations that still make you feel angry or did not have a positive outcome.